-INCIDENT DETAILS

-Reporting Person Phone

-Campus Security

-Authority

-Incident (See Date

-Violations)

-Name of victim or witne ss (write "refused" if they do not wish this info to be given to PD)

-Brief description of the in ncident

-Date, Time incident occu ırred

-Check the appropriate an swer to the following questions

-Did the crime occur in a building or on the street?
-Building Street

-Specify Location below. -

-Location:

-Did the crime occur on UMB owned, controlled, or Yes No

-leased property?

-Did the crime occur at a University sponsored activity Yes No

-or event? -

-CDRAEDEEDUTIONS CRIMEDEFINITIONS: Arson: The willful or malicious burning or Murder/Non-Negligent Manslaughter: the attempt to burn, with or without intent to willful (non-negligent) killing of one human defraud, a dwelling house, public building, being by another.
-NOTE: Deaths caused by motor vehicle or aircraft, or personal property negligence, attempts to kill, assaults to kill, of another. suicides, accidental deaths, and justifiable homicides are excluded.
-Weapon Law Violation: The violation of laws Negligent Manslaughter: the killing of another or ordinances dealing with weapon offenses, person through gross negligence. regulatory in nature, such as: manufacture, sale Sex Offense (Forcible): any sexual act or possession of deadly weapons; carrying directed against another person without the deadly weapons, concealed or openly; other person's consent.
-(Includes attempts). furnishing deadly weapons to minors; aliens FORCIBLE RAPE - The carnal knowledge of a possessing deadly weapons; all attempts to person, forcibly and/or against that person's will; commit any of the aforementioned. or not forcibly or against the person's free will where the victim is incapable of giving consent Drug Abuse Violations: Violations of state because of his/her temporary or permanent and local laws relating to the unlawful mental or physical incapacity (or because of possession, sale, use, growing, manufacturing, his/her youth).
-FORCIBLE SODOMY - Oral and making of narcotic drugs.
-The relevant or anal intercourse with another person, forcibly substances include: opium or cocaine and their and/or against that person's will; or not forcibly derivatives (morphine, heroin, codeine); against the person's will where the victim is marijuana; synthetic narcotics (Demurral, incapable of giving consent because of his/her methadone); and dangerous non-narcotic drugs youth or because of his/her temporary or (barbiturates, Benzedrine). permanent mental or physical incapacity.
-SEXUAL ASSAULT WITH AN OBJECT - The Liquor Law Violations: The violation of laws use of an object or instrument to unlawfully or ordinance prohibiting: the manufacture, penetrate, however slightly, the genital or anal sale, transporting, furnishing, possessing of opening of the body of another person, forcibly intoxicating liquor; maintaining unlawful and/or against that person's will; or not forcibly drinking places; bootlegging; operating a still; against the person's will where the victim is furnishing liquor to minor or intemperate incapable of giving consent because of his/her person; using a vehicle for illegal youth or because of his/her temporary or transportation of liquor, drinking on a train or permanent mental or physical incapacity. public conveyance; all attempts to commit any FORCIBLE FONDLING - The touching of the of the aforementioned.
-(Drunkenness and private body parts of another person for the driving under the influence are not included purpose of sexual gratification, forcibly and/or in this definition. against that person's will; or not forcibly against DEFINITION OF CAMPUS SECURITY the person's will where the victim is incapable of AUTHORITY (CSA) giving consent because of his/her youth or a.
-A campus police officer or campus security because of his/her temporary or permanent officer of the University. mental or physical incapacity b.
-Any individual who has responsibility for Sex Offense (Non-forcible): Any unlawful, but campus security but who is not a member of consensual sex act with another person. the campus Police Force or the campus (Includes attempts) INCEST - Non-forcible Security Force. sexual intercourse between persons who are c.
-Any individual specified in the University's c.
-They marviadal specified in the Oniversity s related to each other within the degrees wherein marriage is prohibited by law.
+Crime Definitions

+Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another.
+NOTE: Deaths caused by negligence, attempts to kill, assaults to kill, suicides, accidental deaths, and justifiable homicides are excluded.

+Negligent Manslaughter: the killing of another person through gross negligence.

+Sex Offense (Forcible): any sexual act directed against another person without the other person's consent.
+(Includes attempts).

+FORCIBLE RAPE - The carnal knowledge of a person, forcibly and/or against that person's will; or not forcibly or against the person's free will where the victim is incapable of giving consent because of his/her temporary or permanent mental or physical incapacity (or because of his/her youth).

+FORCIBLE SODOMY - Oral or anal intercourse with another person, forcibly and/or against that person's will; or not forcibly against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.

+SEXUAL ASSAULT WITH AN OBJECT - The use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will; or not forcibly against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.

+FORCIBLE FONDLING - The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or not forcibly against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity

+Sex Offense (Non-forcible): Any unlawful, but consensual sex act with another person.
+(Includes attempts)

+INCEST - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

 STATUTORY RAPE - Non-forcible sexual intercourse with a person who is under the statutory age of consent.

 Robbery: the taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

 Aggravated Assault: an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
 It is not necessary that injury result from an aggravated assault when a gun, knife or other weapon is used which could or probably would result in a serious potential injury if the crime were successfully completed.

 Burglary: The unlawful entry of a structure to commit a felony or a theft.
 For reporting purposes this definition includes; unlawful entry with intent to commit a larceny or a felony; breaking and entering with the intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.

 Motor Vehicle Theft: The theft or attempted theft of a motor vehicle.
-(Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access, even though the vehicles were later abandoned - including joyriding). statement of campus security policy as an individual to which students and employees should report criminal offenses.
+(Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access, even though the vehicles were later abandoned - including joyriding).